JoshuaMathias/Domain-Agnostic-Sentence-Specificity-Prediction/README.md

 Data format:

-twitters.txt is the sentences
+twitters.txt contains the sentences that have corresponding labels in twitterv.txt and twitterl.txt ("s" for sentences).

-twitterv.txt are average specificity labeled by turkers for each sentence, permutated in the same order.
+twitterv.txt are average specificity labeled by turkers for each sentence in twitters.txt, permutated in the same order ("v" for values).

-twitteru.txt is the unlabeled target domain data used in the paper
+twitteru.txt is the unlabeled target domain data used in the paper ("u" for unlabeled).

-twitterl.txt is the binary specificity label, which is not used.
+twitterl.txt are the binary specificity labels, which are not used ("l" for labeled).

-For other domains, ubstitute the domain name in the file names.
+For other domains, substitute the domain name in the file names.

 ## Running
 Training command: